beastdhruva/dropshipping/replit.md

 # Poppik Dropshipping Website

 ## Overview
 A single-page dropshipping website for Poppik Dropshipping, built with Angular.
 The website showcases the zero-investment dropshipping business model for Beauty, Lifestyle, and Wellness products.
+Includes an admin dashboard for content management.

 ## Current State
 - Fully functional single-page website with all sections
 - Responsive design for mobile and desktop
 - Interactive FAQ accordion
 - Mobile navigation menu
+- Admin dashboard with content management sections

 ## Project Architecture